GrottoPress/shield/docs/04-USER.md

      # This assumes you are sending welcome emails.
      #private def success_action(operation)
-     #  flash.keep.success = "Done!
+     #  flash.success = "Done!
 Check your email for further instructions."
      #  redirect to: CurrentLogin::New
      #end